 O`KEY Group S.A.
-(LSE: OKEY, ‘Group’) has introduced strict sanitation protocols across its O`KEY hypermarkets and DA! discounters.
+(LSE: OKEY, the ‘Group’) has introduced strict sanitation protocols across its O`KEY hypermarkets and DA! discounters.
 Going beyond mandatory requirements, the Group has introduced additional precautions against the spr ead of the new coronavirus disease.

 Disinfectant treatment of check-out areas is carried out every hour; high-touch pieces of shop-floor equipment, such as cafeteria tables, scales in self-service areas, freezer case handles, doorknobs, and shopping cart handles are also sanitised with disinfectants several times a day.
 Shorter cleaning intervals and disinfectant solutions have been introduced for sales and common areas.
 Bottles of alcohol-based sanitiser have been introduced in cafeteria areas, as well as in staff and customer toilets.
 Every month, the stores’ ventilation systems are treated with disinfectants.